benedettoscala/ifttt-code-generator/README.md

 - **bart_nl2ifttt.ipynb**: Notebook for fine-tuning and inference using the BART model.
 - **fine_tuning_mistral.ipynb**: Notebook for fine-tuning and inference using the Mistral model.
 - **test_and_compare_models.ipynb**: Notebook for testing and comparing the models.
-- **result.csv**: CSV file containing inference results, including the prompt, generated code from various models, and the reference code.
+- **generated_codes.csv**: CSV file containing inference results, including the prompt, generated code from various models, and the reference code.

 ## Installation
 To run the project, make sure you have installed the following dependencies: